elerator/bachelor-thesis/README.md

 This repository contains the programs to select ROIs, decode motion from H.264 files as well as the Scripts and Jupyter notebooks with the analysis of EEGs and movement.
-It serves the purpose of documentation and does not include the data.
+It serves the purpose of documentation and does not include the source data (Videos, EEGs and ROIs).
 For each notebook there is an html file.

 - Pyvimo Viewer: